The Ragon’s research centers around six research areas and COVID-19, an emergency research priority.

 Allen, Batista, Bryson, Carrington, Kwon, Pillai, Schmidt, Walker

-The Ragon Institute of MGH, MIT and Harvard brings together scientists and engineers from diverse fields to better understand the immune system and support human health.
+The Ragon Institute of Mass General, MIT, and Harvard brings together scientists and engineers from diverse fields to better understand the immune system and support human health.

 Located at 400 Technology Square in Cambridge, Massachusetts, the Ragon Institute is specifically designed to safely support our immunology and infectious disease research.